Abundance Surveys – Counting Whales

 Answer: This is indeed a very difficult problem for whale surveys.
 Whales that are diving when the ship or plane passes by are invisible to observers and cannot be counted.
 This problem is dealt with in two ways:

-For species that don’t stay under water for long periods of time, like minke whales and harbour porpoises, the issue can be addressed by having two sets of observers with different viewing fields.
-On a ship survey, there might be one set of observers using powerful binoculars to search far ahead of the ship, and another set of observers using only their eyes to search relatively nearby.
+For species that don’t stay under water for long periods of time (e.g. minke whales and harbour porpoises), the issue can be addressed by having two sets of observers with different viewing fields.
+On a ship survey, there might be one set of observers using powerful binoculars to search far ahead of the ship and another set of observers using only their eyes to search relatively nearby.
 On an aerial survey, the plane might circle around after a whale is sighted and survey the same part of the transect again: a so-called “racetrack” survey.
 The sightings of these two sets of observers (or one set of observers two times in the case of racetrack) are compared and sightings of the same group of whales (duplicate sightings) identified.
-The analyst uses these data to estimate the proportion of whales that would have been missed if there had been only one set of observers searching close to the ship, and this is used to correct the estimate of abundance.
+The analyst uses these data to estimate the proportion of whales that would have been missed if there had been only one set of observers searching close to the ship and then uses this to correct the estimate of abundance.

-An alternate approach uses information on the diving habits of the target species, such as the proportion of time the whale spends at or near the surface, and the frequency of dives.
-These data are usually obtained in external studies, often involving the application of satellite or radio tags which record and transmit information on the activities of the animal.
-This information is combined with data from the survey to estimate the probability that an animal would have been visible (or not) during the passage of the ship or plane, and this is used to correct the estimate of abundance.
+An alternate approach uses information on the diving habits of the target species, such as the proportion of time the whale spends at or near the surface and the frequency of dives.
+These data are usually obtained in external studies, often involving the application of satellite or radio tags that record and transmit information on the activities of the animal.
+This information is combined with data from the survey to estimate the probability that an animal would have been visible (or not) during the passage of the ship or plane and this is then used to correct the estimate of abundance.